-Within ten (10) business days of a Provider becoming effective in the HPSJ network, a Provider Services Representative (PSR) will meet with Provider's designated office staff to provide a detailed orientation (i.e., in-service).
+Within ten (10) business days of a Provider becoming effective in the Health Plan network, a Provider Services Representative (PSR) will meet with Provider's designated office staff to provide a detailed orientation (i.e., in-service).
 This in-service includes, but is not limited to, the following:

-- Overview of HPSJ - Fraud Waste & Abuse State mandated training information and Attestation - Cultural Competency & Language State mandated training information and Attestation - Health Insurance Portability and Accountability Act (HIPAA) State mandated training information and Attestation - Review of information contained in the Provider Manual, including the Department of Health Care Services (DHCS) Timely Access standards and After-hour requirements - Explanation of Doctors Referral Express (DRE) - Assistance in setting up DRE access - Guidance on electronic claims submission and online Authorization - Guidance on coordinating preventive services (HEDIS) and standards, if applicable - Members' Rights and Responsibilities, including the member Grievance and Appeals Process - Provider Rights and Responsibilities, including the Provider Dispute Process - Answers to any questions you may have regarding working with us
+- Overview of Health Plan - Fraud Waste & Abuse State-mandated training information and Attestation - Cultural Competency & Language State-mandated training information and Attestation - Seniors and Persons with Disability (SPD) Awareness and Sensitivity Training and Attestation - Health Insurance Portability and Accountability Act (HIPAA) State mandated training information and Attestation - Diversity and Equity and Inclusion Training - Early Periodic Screening, Diagnosis Testing (EPSDT) Training - Review of information contained in the Provider Manual, including the Department of Health Care Services (DHCS) Timely Access standards and After-hour requirements Explanation of Doctors Referral Express (DRE) - Assistance in setting up DRE access - Guidance on electronic claims submission and online Authorization - Guidance on coordinating preventive services (HEDIS) and standards, if applicable - Members' Rights and Responsibilities, including Advanced Directives, including the Member Grievance and Appeals Process - Provider Rights and Responsibilities, including the Provider Dispute Process - Answers to any questions you may have regarding working with us any topic necessary to support Providers in performing their duties and functions.
+The goal is to ensure that working with Health Plan is a positive experience for Providers, their office staff and Members.